chrisparnin/EngineeringBasics/OnlineTools.md

 # Task Management

+In software engineering work there is often many intangible items of things to do that have to be captured, assigned, prioritized, and tracked.
+Stickies are not going to cut it!

 ## Github Issues

 Issue trackers, such as Bugzilla, originated as a bug reporting tools.
 A project hosted on github comes with an issue tracker too.
 Any one can report an issue, add labels, and assign any team member(s) can be assigned to an issue.